Conditions of residence for young au pairs from third countries

 The application for a temporary authorisation to stay must contain the applicant's identity details (surname(s), first name(s) and address in the country of residence) and must be accompanied by the following documents and information:

 The documents enclosed must be originals or certified true copies (except for the passport where a plain copy will suffice).
-Should the authenticity of a document be in doubt, the Minister of Immigration can request that the document be authenticated by the appropriate local authority and legalised by a Luxembourg diplomatic or consular representation in the third country nationals country of residence (or alternatively notarised with an apostille of the Hague).
+Should the authenticity of a document be in doubt, the minister responsible for immigration can request that the document be authenticated by the appropriate local authority and legalised by a Luxembourg diplomatic or consular representation in the third country national's country of origin (or alternatively notarised with an apostille of the Hague).

 If the documents are not drawn up in German, French or English, an official translation by a 'sworn translator' must be attached.